Awning Windows and Hopper Windows

 If you can't find answers just contact us

 In most cases, our factory-trained crews can replace every window in one day.
 Since each window is custom built to fit your current window openings, there is no need for “wall surgery,” so you’ll avoid the mess and inconvenience of a lengthy installation process.
+Overall, your awning & hopper window installation time will vary depending on the specific project.

 It also makes sense to work with a company that manufactures their products locally, which saves a significant amount on shipping charges.
 At Thompson Creek, we are accountable for the entire process from window design through installation.
 Additionally, we participate in the National Fenestration Rating Council (NFRC) certification and labeling process, as well as the ENERGY STAR® program.